Last Updated on February 8, 2021

 - Cucumber Slices: Put them in water, on your face, and give them a munch!

-- Popcorn: Stove top popcorn is sooooooo much better than microwave.
+- Popcorn: Popping your popcorn at home is sooooooo much better than microwavable bags.
 And, you can flavor it anyway you want.
 Here’s a how-to video.

 - Seeds: Seeds are way cheaper than nuts and still pack a huge protien punch.
 You can also make nut butter with sunflower seeds, and vegan cheese.